 The Institute of Cultural Capital is a strategic collaboration between the University of Liverpool and Liverpool John Moores University in the UK.

 The Institute of Cultural Capital conducts collaborative and interdisciplinary research that critically examines the role and value of cultural interventions in urban environments, from grassroots initiatives to large-scale cultural events and festivals.
 Established in 2010, this leading centre of cultural policy research is a strategic collaboration between the University of Liverpool and Liverpool John Moores University.
-Our research is structured around three core themes: Cultural Policy and Impact; Cultural Leadership and Action; and Culture, Communications and Media.
-The institute is led by a core team of internationally acclaimed researchers and draws upon considerable expertise of partner institutions and a global community of cultural policy experts.
+Our research is structured around five core themes: Cultural Policy; Cultural Leadership; Digital Culture; Cultural Assets and Social Value; and Culture and Collaborative Practice.
+The institute is led by a core team of internationally acclaimed researchers and draws upon the considerable expertise of partner institutions and a global community of cultural policy experts.

 This research strand considers the relationships between cultural work, professionalism and cultural capital.
 From the dynamics of front-line community-based cultural activity to strategic development at national levels, the organisation and practice of cultural work has a significant impact on participation, engagement and value.
 Learn more about Cultural Leadership →